danidiaz/thrifty-sailor/README.md

 Meanwhile, snapshot cost is based on space used, and it's charged at a rate of
 $0.05/GB/mo.
 Even if you use the full 25 GB disk, that will be $1.25/mo.

-So, if you have a pet development droplet, it is cheaper to keep it as an snapshot while you are not using it.
+So, if you have a pet development droplet, it is cheaper to keep it as a snapshot while you are not using it.
 But the cycle of snapshotting, deleting the droplet, restoring the droplet and deleting the snapshot is tedious to perform through the web interface.